dfelinto/blender-manual/manual/sculpt_paint/weight_paint/introduction.rst

    In locations affected by more than two bones this allows more precise tweaking and re-balancing of weights by temporarily focusing on a subset of bones.
-This can also be aided by the :ref:`Lock Relative <weight-painting-auto-normalize>` option, which displays weights as if re-normalized with the locked groups deleted, thus making it appear as if the locked groups didn't even exist.
+This can also be aided by the :ref:`Lock Relative <bpy.types.ToolSettings.use_auto_normalize>` option, which displays weights as if re-normalized with the locked groups deleted, thus making it appear as if the locked groups didn't even exist.

 Multi-Paint
-   Finally, the :ref:`Multi-Paint <weight-painting-auto-normalize>` option allows treating multiple selected bones as if they were one bone, so that the painting operations change the combined weight, preserving the ratio within the group.
+   Finally, the :ref:`Multi-Paint <bpy.types.ToolSettings.use_auto_normalize>` option allows treating multiple selected bones as if they were one bone, so that the painting operations change the combined weight, preserving the ratio within the group.
 Combined with locking, this allows balancing between one set of bones versus the rest, excluding a third set